usnistgov/800-63-3/sp800-63b/references.md

 <a name="SP800-63C"></a>[SP 800-63C] NIST Special Publication 800-63C, *Assertions and Federation*. ***To be updated at publication***

+<a name="SP800-90Ar1></a>[SP 800-90Ar1] NIST Special Publication 800-90A revision 1, *Recommendation for Random Number Generation Using Deterministic Random Bit Generators*, June 2015.

 <a name="SP800-107"></a>[SP 800-107] NIST Special Publication 800-107, Revision 1, *Recommendation for Applications Using Approved Hash Algorithms*, August 2012.

 <a name="SP800-131A"></a>[SP 800-131A] NIST Special Publication 800-131A , *Transitions: Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths*, Revision 1, November 2015.